-We also have two strong networks behind us – both Ogilvy and Grey – and that backing comes with almost 100 combined years of experience and resources from offices in over 200 countries.
+We also have a strong network behind us – WPP – and that backing comes with almost 100 combined years of experience and resources from offices in over 200 countries.

 We like communication problems.
 But what we really like are smart solutions.
 Creative/original/unexpected solutions that make people say, “I know that’s advertising, but it’s so damn good, I don’t care!”
 We don’t do “big reveals” – the sort of thing where the agency disappears for several weeks and then comes back with what it calls “The Only Solution”.
 What we value are partnerships with regular reviews and check-ins, from the strategic start-up to the creative solution.
 That’s the real key to successful communication.